ctb/titus-blog/src/2014-how-good-is-megahit.rst

 a much better job than MEGAHIT on dn data.

 The shorter version?
 You probably won't need to use diginorm with MEGAHIT, and you shouldn't.
-That's OK.
-(My position on using digital normalization when you don't need it is `here
+That's OK.  (`There are lots of reasons why you shouldn't use diginorm
 <http://ivory.idyll.org/blog/why-you-shouldnt-use-diginorm.html>`__.)

 I still don't have any evidence that diginorm drops information in